puppetlabs/puppet-docs/source/pe/3.7/razor_objects.markdown

 In order to provision with Razor, you must create a handful of objects that establish, in very basic terms, what should be provisioned where.
 These objects are described in detail here.
 You can try them out on these two pages: XXX and XXX

-The Razor objects are presented in the order in which they should be created:
+The Razor objects are described here in slightly different order than they're created in the steps for [provisioning a node](./razor_using.html):

 + **Repo**: The container for the objects you use Razor to install on machines, such as operating systems.
 + **Broker**: The connector between a node and a configuration management system, such as Puppet Enterprise.